 Exploring Japan is like eating a cake.
 While the surface level–the frosting–is attractive and delicious, there’s a deeper layer waiting to be savored.
 Unfortunately, the language barrier and cultural customs make it hard for foreigners to go beyond the outer layer.

 To truly experience the best of Japan and its unique culture, you should book at least one local tour for your trip.
-I use Get Your Guide to easily find and book my international tours.
+I use Get Your Guide as well as Magical Trip to easily find and book my international tours.

 Here are some popular experiences to add to your itinerary:

 - Shinjuku walking tour + secret bars of Golden Gai